EdwinLamarWalker/Virtual-private-network/README.md

 ![image](https://github.com/EdwinLamarWalker/Virtual-private-network/assets/147763790/9c43dd47-ef65-48bf-8442-2d98dd831529)

 To Verify, refresh your ip address site we looked up earlier and it should give you a tokyo, japan ip address.
 Additionally any website you search will be brought up in japanese format, and that is creating and observing vpn's in microsoft azure.
+Once finshed delete all running components inside azure. rinse and repeat for deeper understanding.